nikantonelli/Groundhog/README.md

 must not have any comma characters in its label.
 The Lane field may require a overrideWipComment.
 If so, add this to the end of the Lane, once again, separated by a comma ",".
 See the example spreadsheet.

-Value1 and Value2 are only used if you want to add subsequent 'Modify' rows to the Changes sheet.
+'Value' can also be used if you want to add subsequent 'Modify' rows to the Changes sheet.
 For example, you might want to create a set of items and then at a later date add some updates to the same items.
 As the IDs are already stored, you can stream a set of updates directly into the items

-DO NOT import into a board with a lane WIP setting that will be exceeded by your creates - the program will barf at you.
-If you want to add to Lanes, but add a overrideWipComment, use the Modify capability of the changes sheet and add the Lane into Value1 and the commment into Value2

-You cannot put the externalLink into the Create, it must be done with a Modify change entry.
-This is because it requires two values as the same time.

 Changes are made sequentially.
 This program is not built for speed!
 The reason for sequential is that after a 'Create', the Id must be written back into the spreadsheet so that a subsequent change